tkulic/WeatherApp.github.io/README.md

 # Weather App

-Weather application for fetching weather data for the current location.
+Application for fetching weather data for the current location.
 This is an enhanced solution to the [_Show the local weather_ Challenge](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/show-the-local-weather) by [freeCodeCamp](https://www.freecodecamp.org).

 ## Table of contents